ebelious/Self-Hosted/SOC-Stack.md

 ---

 ## Install Ubuntu 22.04 on a vm (or hardware if youre daring enough)
-- The size of this vm may be dependant oin the resources you have to add to the machine
+- The size of this vm may be dependant on the resources you have to add to the machine
 - same with disk space would depend on how many llogs youre injesting
 ```
 sudo sysctl -w vm.max_map_count=262144